-WaterCredit is the first program of its kind that puts microfinance tools to work in the water and sanitation (watsan) sector.
+WaterCredit is the first program of its kind that puts microfinance tools to work in the water, sanitation and hygiene (WASH) sector.
 By connecting financial institutions (FIs) to communities in developing countries in need of clean water and toilets, small loans are then made to individuals and households.
 As loans are repaid, they can be redeployed to additional people in need of safe water, reducing the need for subsidies, which can then be freed up to help those who need it most.

 WaterCredit seeks to tackle two related goals: lack of access to safe water and sanitation, and lack of access to finance to secure these necessities among those living in poverty throughout the developing world.

 There is more demand than public and private funding available to finance global watsan needs.
 There will never be enough subsidies in the world to solve this challenge.
 New models of financing and market engagement are needed to achieve the goal of universal watsan access.

 Historically, public and development funds for watsan benefited those who already had some kind of water system.
 Meanwhile, the lower income individuals in the same area typically pay higher prices for vended water (up to 5-10 times greater) and risk consuming unsafe water.
 Often, these are the same people who don’t have access to the formal financial sector, due to their lack of assets (which makes them “unbankable” in the eyes of many financial providers).
 In addition, the billions of hours of “unproductive” time that is used to fetch water rule out income generating activities and education, which could occur if clean water was closer to home and watsan services were more reliable.

 WaterCredit was designed to solve these problems.
 WaterCredit starts from the premise that there are many people in the developing world who can, and want to, finance safe water and sanitation if they are able to pay for these services over time, as well as have a voice in their development and operation.